btmarsh6/Canadian_Wildfires/README.md

 ## Process
 1. Data Retrieval and Cleaning
     - From the wildfire data, rows were dropped if they were missing either location coordinates or a date.
 I mapped all points, then dropped those located outside of Canada.
 Some longitude coordinates needed to be flipped to negative (probably entered as E/W instead of +/-).
     - Weather data was collected through a series of API requests and saved to a MongoDB database.
 This had to be done in multiple batches over the week due to request limits and processes timing out.
+The weather_data_API_pulls notebook shows just one sample batch of API requests, but the rest were deleted for readability.
 After the series of requests, it was necessary to check for duplicates in the database due to batches overlapping.
 2. EDA
     - EDA was a main focus of this project.
 I was interested in looking for patterns and trends in the wildfire data itself and how it related to the weather data.
 I produced a variety of charts and maps that can be seen in the two EDA notebooks.
 I created a Tableau Dashboard to provide an interacive platform to explore the data (linked below).

 3. Modeling
-Modeling with this data proved to be challenging.
-I decided to attempt a model that would predict the size of a fire.
+I attempt a model that would predict the size of a fire.
 The feature set I used included:
     - Latitude
     - Longitude
     - Year